 From years of experience and trials, growers know that weed growth is greater in young groves as compared to mature groves.
-Generally speaking, young groves will require greater attention to material selection and rate because the areas around the trees are more sun exposed and have greater weed pressure than do larger trees, which have greater shaded areas with lower weed pressure.
+Generally speaking, young groves will require greater attention to material selection and rate because the areas around the tree are more sun exposed and have greater weed pressure than do larger trees, which have greater shaded areas with lower weed pressure.
 An exception to lower weed pressure for mature trees is where vines are present.
-Vines can germinate in shaded areas and grow into the tree canopy, creating a host of problems for the tree and fruit-harvesting operations.
+Vines can germinate in shaded areas and grow into the tree canopy, creating a host of problems for the tree and fruit harvesting operations.
 Young trees generally will not tolerate herbicide rates as high as mature trees.
 Additionally, weeds compete with young trees for nutrients, water, light, and space at a greater rate as compared to mature trees.

 When using herbicides for weed control, rates should be adjusted for tree age, with lower rates on young trees.
-Also, be aware that some herbicide products may only be labeled for nonbearing sites, which means that product can only be applied if a crop is not going to be harvested within 12 months.
+Also, be aware that some herbicide products may only be labeled for nonbearing sites which means that product can only be applied if a crop is not going to be harvested within 12 months.

-Consideration should also be given to product selection based upon variety.
-Some products specify that they may only be used on oranges, thus prohibiting their use on tangerines.
+Consideration should also be provided as to product selection based upon variety.
+Some products specify that

 - 1. This document is HS-107, one of a series of the Horticultural Sciences Department, UF/IFAS Extension.
 Original publication date December 1995.
-Revised annually.
-Most recent revision May 2024.
-Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. © 2024 UF/IFAS.
-This publication is licensed under CC BY-NC-ND 4.0. - 2.
-Ramdas Kanissery, associate professor, Horticultural Sciences Department, UF/IFAS Southwest Florida REC; and Brent A. Sellers, professor and associate center director, Agronomy Department, UF/IFAS Range Cattle REC; UF/IFAS Extension, Gainesville, FL 32611.
+May 2018.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.
+This publication is included in SP-43, 2018-2019 Florida Citrus Production Guide.
+For a copy of this handbook, request information on its purchase at your local UF/IFAS Extension office. - 2.
+S. H. Futch, Extension agent IV, Citrus Research and Education Center; B. A. Sellers, associate professor, Agronomy Department, Range Cattle REC; and R. G. Kanissery, assistant professor, Horticultural Sciences Department, Southwest Florida REC; UF/IFAS Extension, Gainesville, FL 32611.